HUNDREDS OF TOYS & COUNTLESS SMILES

 Substance abuse is one of the major factors that lead to homelessness.
 Therefore, our relapse prevention groups are designed to help individuals identify and understand the process of regression and how relapse is something that happens before one ever picks up a drink or drug.
 With the understanding that the struggle to stay sober can last for years, leading to constant bouts with relapse, we educate men on how to effectively cope with emotional and external triggers brought on by trauma, co-occurring disorders, and the day to day challenges of life.

-The Countdown to the Ella's Foundation 2019 5th Annual Jingle Jam has started!!!!!!!
-And we would like to extend the opportunity for you to join us in giving HUNDREDS of Inner-City Families a Christmas Experience they won't soon forget on Saturday, December 14, 2019 at 11:00am to 3pm, where we will give away more than 400 toy bags and bikes and create at day of fun filled joy and laughter with music, food, games, VIP Pamper Pop Up, interactive Christmas stories and so much more!!!!
+We would like to extend the opportunity for you to join us and give a Christmas Experience to South LA families in need.
+In 2019, our largest event yet , we gave away toy to over 600 families and had a day of fun filled joy with music, food, games, VIP Pamper Pop Up, interactive Christmas stories and so much more!!!

-So DONATE TODAY to make this Christmas Year the "BEST CHRISTMAS EVER" for children who are most in need.
+So DONATE TODAY to make next Christmas the "BEST CHRISTMAS EVER" for children who are most in need.

 Ella's Foundation 4th Annual Jingle Jam